Ritual slaughter: Jhatka goat sacrifice in Sikhism

 Ritual jhatka sacrifice of goats is also practiced by some sections of Sikhs such as Hazuri Sikhs and Nihangs on certain events of religious significance.

-It is to be noted that certain sections of Sikh society are opposed to this ritual and there exists a debate about its religious roots within Sikh society.
+Certain sections of Sikh society are opposed to this ritual and there exists a debate about its religious roots within Sikh society.

 Africa

 Ritual slaughter is practiced in various African traditional religions.
 Zulu slaughter rituals have led to controversy in South Africa.

 Monica Hunter in her 1936 study of the Mpondo people of the Transkei described the ritual: